simonboudara/tldraw-project/README.md

 ## Quickstart

- 1. (Fork/)download the project github repository.
+ 0. Fork this github repository.

+ 1. Download its content on your computer.

  2. Install the [pixi](https://pixi.sh/) package manager.